pactus-project/pactus.org/website/_posts/2023-03-31-what-is-testnet.md

 They did it by utilizing block height instead of hash to store blocks within the database. (you can find out more [here](https://github.com/pactus-project/pactus/pull/416)).

-**Testing new versions, patches and features on testnet.** it is vital for enhancing the security, load testing, Blockchain migration, integration tests, and etc. This is why you can now use the latest version of Pactus-GUI that works like clockwork and is extremely secure.
+**Testing new versions, patches and features on Testnet.** it is vital for enhancing the security, load testing, Blockchain migration, integration tests, and etc. This is why you can now use the latest version of Pactus-GUI that works like clockwork and is extremely secure.

-**Testing the functions of cryptocurrency without disrupting the mainnet.** In the testnet of Pactus Blockchain, you as a user or validator can use all the features to send, receive, bond or unbond your assets in the Pactus-GUI.
+**Testing the functions of cryptocurrency without disrupting the mainnet.** In the Testnet of Pactus Blockchain, you as a user or validator can use all the features to send, receive, bond or unbond your assets in the Pactus-GUI.

 **Development and simulation of smart contract features and DApps.** Note that many Blockchain projects like Pactus,